Megh01744/E-commerce_Funnel_Analysis/README.md

 Additional checks were performed for:

-Missing values in important fields
+* Missing values in important fields
-Duplicate records
+* Duplicate records
-Event-type consistency
+* Event-type consistency
-Valid user and product identifiers
+* Valid user and product identifiers
-Date coverage and table relationships
+* Date coverage and table relationships

-The cleaned data remained at the event level, meaning that repeated actions by the same user could still appear as separate events.

-The SQL queries used for these checks are available [Here.]
+The SQL queries used for these checks are available [here.](https://github.com/Megh01744/E-commerce_Funnel_Analysis/blob/main/SQL%20queries/01_Data_Cleaning_and_Quality_Checks.sql)

+## SQL Analysis

+After completing the quality checks, SQL was used to calculate the main funnel metrics and answer the project’s business questions.

+The analysis included:

+* Event totals for Add to Cart, Begin Checkout, and Purchase
+* Cart-to-checkout and checkout-to-purchase ratios
+* Funnel performance by device and country
+* Product-category purchases and recorded revenue
+* Category-level conversion ratios
+* User distribution by recorded LTV

+The funnel calculations are available [here.]

+The targeted business-question queries are available [here.]

 ## Python EDA & Visualization